coderolls/coderolls-blog/_posts/collections/arraylist/2021-11-27-add-element-in-arraylist.md

 		ArrayList<String> arrayList = new ArrayList<String>();

-		//adding elements to the arrayList using normal add method arrayList.add("Gaurav");
+		//adding elements to the arrayList using the normal add method arrayList.add("Gaurav");
 		arrayList.add("Shyam");